navalnica/whisper-finetuning-be/readme.md

 [Whisper fine-tuning Event](https://github.com/huggingface/community-events/tree/main/whisper-fine-tuning-event) repo.

 ## Fine-tuning todos:
+* Learning rate:
+  * max learning rate is not the same as LR passed as a parameter to training script. it is actually lower.
+  * when resuming training, LR scheduling behaves incorrectly
 * perform evaluation of fine-tuned model on CommonVoice test set
 * check exact sizes of train, eval, test sets of CommonVoice 11